-During the second quarter of 2020, the Company performed a review of its real estate needs and initiated restructuring actions related to a real estate repositioning program.
-As a result of these changes, the Company incurred one-time charges of \$29,109 for the three and six months ended June 30, 2020.
-This charge was primarily associated with the closure of the manufacturing facility in Kyle, Texas; the consolidation of several floors at the Company headquarters in Nashville, Tennessee; the closure and consolidation of many SmileShops, which is an on-going evaluation; and the impairment of right of use assets and leasehold improvements at the closed manufacturing facility and SmileShops.
+Beginning in the second quarter of 2020, the Company performed a review of its real estate needs and initiated restructuring actions related to a real estate repositioning program.
+As a result of these changes, the Company incurred one-time charges of \$1,128 for the three months ended March 31, 2021.
+These charges were primarily associated with store closure costs and consolidation of a portion of SmileShops, which is an on-going evaluation.
 Given the uncertain operating environment and the shift to work-from-home, the Company made the strategic decision to align its rent costs with the current needs of the business, while also ensuring that the Company has sufficient capacity to support future growth.
 The Company continues to evaluate its SmileShops and other properties to determine if it will further rationalize its footprint to better align with marketplace demand, including the direct and indirect effects of the COVID-19 pandemic.
 Additional future restructuring charges may result from the Company's real estate repositioning and optimization initiatives.